Uganda is has a high diversity of birds with a high concentration per square kilometer.

 Uganda is ranked as one of the highest in Africa and most attractive destination for bird watchers.
-Species include forest, Savannah and water birds that include native as well as migrant species that find conditions favourable.
+Bird species include forest, Savannah and water birds, These include native as well as migrant species that find conditions favorable.

 Murchison falls, Semliki, Bwindi forest and Kidepo valley are also popular bird watching destinations.
-These national parks have unique habitat ranges, home to endemic species that are not seen in other Parks or areas within Uganda.
+These national parks have unique habitat ranges.
+They are home to endemic species that are not seen in other Parks or areas within Uganda.

 Uganda has 25 endemic birds mostly confined to the forests of Semliki, Mgahinga and Bwindi National Parks in the southwest these include the Green breasted Pitta, Grauer’s Rush Warbler as well as the African green Broadbill.

-The ground dwelling birds like the Guinea fowls, Quails and francolins look up and run around nervously into nearby thick grasses and bushes to escape the Eagles, Hawks and Buzzards that attack from above.
+The ground dwelling birds like the Guinea fowls, Quails and francolins look up and run around nervously into nearby thick grasses and bushes.
+They try to escape the Eagles, Hawks and Buzzards that attack from above.

-Wetlands: Over 200 species from the rare Shoebill and African Skimmer to the endemic Fox’s Weaver, are found in the wetlands around Mabamba and the numerous lakes around Uganda.
+Over 200 species from the rare Shoebill and African Skimmer to the endemic Fox’s Weaver, are found in the wetlands around Mabamba and the numerous lakes around Uganda.